Velu Thampi Dalawa: Insurrection

-Velu Thampi sent a part of his force to launch an amphibious attack on the British garrison at Cochin which was defended by Major Hewitt.
-On 18 January 1809, the rebel forces at Quilon were totally defeated when they attempted to capture the garrison.
-On 19 January 1809, the British army, supported by HMS Piedmontese together with boats owned by Paliyath Achan's many rivals and enemies amongst the Cochin nobility, successfully repelled an attack on the Cochin garrison.
-On 30 January 1809, a small force of 3 military officers and 30 European soldiers were captured and executed on the Dalawa's orders at Purakkad, even though one of the officers, Surgeon Hume, had treated Velu Thampi in the past.
-A sick lady who was a member of this party was permitted to travel unharmed to Cochin, since it was contrary to the laws of Travancore to kill women.
+Velu Thampi then sent a part of his force to launch another amphibious attack on the British garrison at Cochin, which was defended by Major Hewitt.
+On 18 January 1809, the rebel forces at Quilon were totally defeated when they attempted to storm the Quilon garrison.
+On 19 January 1809, the Cochin garrison, supported by the frigate HMS Piedmontese, along with some boats manned by Nair soldiers loyal to Paliyath Achan's many rivals and enemies amongst the Cochin nobility, successfully repelled another amphibious attack on the Cochin garrison.
+On 30 January 1809, a small force of 3 military officers and 30 European soldiers, en route to Kochi, were captured and executed on the Dalawa's orders at Purakkad, even though one of the officers, Surgeon Hume, had treated Velu Thampi in the past.
+A sick lady, who was a member of this party, was permitted to travel unharmed to Cochin, since it was contrary to the laws of Travancore to kill women.

 In the aftermath of the battle at Quilon, Velu Thampi moved to the southern border of Travancore to bolster the defence at Aramboly pass located at Aralvaimozhi.
-The two mile long fortifications there were guarded by masonry walls and had around 50 artillery pieces covering the road from Palayamkottai.
-On 6 February 1809, a force under Hon.
+The two mile long fortifications at the Aramboly pass were guarded by masonry walls and had around 50 artillery pieces covering the road from Palayamkottai to defend it in the event of a frontal attack from that road.
+On 6 February 1809, a force under the Hon.
 Col. St. Leger marched from Tiruchirappalli and reached the fortified lines at Aramboly.
-On the morning of 10 February 1809, the British attacked the flanks of the line from the southern mountain and Velu Thampi fled from Aramboly.
-The British forces moved into the interior of Travancore on 17 February, meeting up with the rebels who were entrenched in a fortified dugout in Kottar.
-The rebels were routed by Col. McLeod and within a few days, the strategic forts of Udayagiri and Padmanabhapuram fell to the British without a fight.
-On hearing the news, the rebels at Quilon dispersed and Col. Chalmers approached Trivandrum from the North and Hon.
-Col. St. Leger approached from the south in a pincer movement.
+On the morning of 10 February 1809, the British attacked the flanks of the fortified lines from the southern mountain and Velu Thampi fled from Aramboly.
+The British forces moved into the interior of Travancore on 17 February 1809, and were held up by Thampi's men who were entrenched in a fortified dugout in Kottar.
+These soldiers were routed by Col. McLeod and within a few days, the strategic forts of Udayagiri and Padmanabhapuram fell to the British without a fight.
+On hearing the news, the rebels at Quilon dispersed and Col. Chalmers approached Trivandrum from the North and the Hon.
+Col. St. Leger approached from the south, in a pincer movement.